tbarn/new-website/pages/for-hire.md

 Marketing and Brand:
 - Launched over 20 different platform features of various sizes, including working on areas such as messaging, product positioning, launch strategy and project management, blog posts, documentation, working with engineering teams at different stages of development, and coordinating with Sales, Marketing, and external Partner teams
+- Coached engineers on how to write more effective blog posts, documentation, and talks
 - Jammed with Brand Design and Engineering teams on various projects to create a thoughtful developer brand
 - Developed various framework and language-specific outreach strategies to target specific developer audiences
 - Contributed to technical product copy to better communicate the product benefits, not just features